Schools2030 TAJIKISTAN

 INNOVATE

-Schools2030 Tajikistan has implemented a comprehensive programme of HCD trainings, for learning partners and teachers at school level, in 100 schools across the country.
-HCD workshops were conducted in a cycle of four stages, each of which lasted for two days with time allowed to complete the tasks provided during the HCD trainings.
-Over 450 participants engaged in the workshops at school level to identify solutions to challenges and teachers were trained on how to conduct rapid assessments based on the shared
+Each year, the Schools2030 Tajikistan supports government partners to conduct a comprehensive programme of HCD trainings in 100 schools across the country.
+HCD workshops are conducted in a cycle of four stages, each of which lasts for two days with additional time allowed to complete the tasks provided during the HCD trainings.
+Over 450 participants have engaged in the workshops – below are some of the most promising innovations that have been developed over the last few years.

 DESIGNED BY: Nazokat Mahmadieva, School #2 Danghara district, Khatlon